timhay68/secure-aws-config-client/README.md

 a datasource used by the application.
 In addition, we demonstrate using that same datasource to run Liquibase update change-sets on application startup.

+## Before you start...
+You should be comfortable with the following tasks:
+* Java application development using Spring
+* Using MySQL DBMS to initialise a database for use in testing the application in a local development environment
+* Using AWS Parameter Store to create and manage parameters.
+* Using AWS Secrets Manager to create and manage secrets.
+* Using AWS IAM to create users, credentials, groups and policies
+* Using AWS Elastic Beanstalk to create a stack to which the sample can be deployed
+* Using AWS RDS to initialise the database required for the application to run in Elastic Beanstalk

 ## Spring Profiles
 This project uses a combination of profiles to:
 1. Determine where the database credentials are stored.